memerocoin/memero/etc/pr/bitcointalk.md

 Sep 11th, 2021

-Tx extra has been reworked to only includes tx output public keys.
+Tx extra has been reworked to only include tx output public keys.
 It's probably how sub-address was intended to be used.
 More refactoring has been done that made further work on wallet code possible.
 This is actually huge.

 Sep 6th, 2021